jasongrimes/fretboardfoundation/_chapters/030-scales/090-pentatonic-and-blues-scales.md

 A pentatonic scale is a musical scale with five notes in an octave.

-Pentatonic scales are often the first scales learned by beginning guitarists because they are easy to play, having two notes per string, and because they sound good over many modes and harmonies.
+Pentatonic scales sound good over many modes and harmonies.
+They are easy to play on guitar, having two notes per string.

+They're often the first scales guitarists learn.

 ### Ancient and universal